DmitryBondarenko1/solid-spoon/Console.md

  **Introduction**

-Console in IntelliJ IDEA is a more advanced tool than a regular application console.
-Besides common functions like input and output you can change it's appearance and behaviour according to your preferences and сonsequently work more efficiently.
+The console in IntelliJ IDEA is a more advanced tool than a regular application console.
+Besides common functions like input and output you can change its appearance and behavior according to your preferences and consequently work more efficiently.

-This article covers only standard IntelliJ IDEA application console.
-For information on specific consoles like JShell, Terminal, Groovy, refer to the corresponding separate articles.
+This article covers only the standard IntelliJ IDEA application console.
+For information on specific consoles like JShell, Terminal, Groovy, refer to the corresponding articles.

  **Selecting Color Scheme**

-As said above, you can flexibly tune IntelliJ IDEA's console appearance according to your preferences.
+As noted above, you can flexibly tune IntelliJ IDEA's console appearance according to your preferences.
 To do so, first you have to select a Color Scheme.

 IntelliJ IDEA's appearance is set up by Color Schemes.
 They define interface color, code highlighting in the editor, search results, and consoles.
-By default, IntelliJ IDEA has two Color Schemes: default (white colored) and Darcula (dark colored).
+By default, IntelliJ IDEA has two Color Schemes: Default (white colored) and Darcula (dark colored).
 You can add, delete, and modify Color Schemes.

 **To customize color scheme**

 Go to **Settings** -> **Editor** -> **Color Scheme**.

-Select a Color Scheme you want to further edit from the **Scheme** dropdown list.
+Select the Color Scheme that you want to edit from the **Scheme** dropdown list.
 Note that here you also have the ability to **Export** and **Import** Color Schemes.
 Schemes are saved in .icls, .jar or .xml format.
 You can create your own schemes and share them with other users around the world.

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/Scheme1.jpg)

 Once set up, you can easily switch to a desired scheme in the main screen of IntelliJ IDEA.
 To switch between schemes, select **View** -> **Quick Switch Scheme** in the main menu.
-In the appeared list, select a desired scheme.
+Then select the desired scheme from the provided list.

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/Switch1.jpg)

 **Customizing Console Font**

 Once you selected a Color Scheme, you can proceed to configure a console font.
 Navigate to the **Console Font** section where you can define preferred font style, size, spacing, and other font parameters.
-While **Font**, **Size**, **Line Spacing** parameters are self-explanatory, **Fallback Font** parameter is used to display symbols not supported by the main font.
-As you make your settings, font example is instantly shown in the preview screen at the bottom of the menu.
+While the **Font**,**Size**, and **Line Spacing** parameters are self-explanatory, the **Fallback Font** parameter is used to display symbols not supported by the main font.
+As you make your settings, the font example is instantly shown in the preview screen at the bottom of the menu.

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/font1.jpg)